what to harvest in may

 These firm, tart fruits are excellent for pies, jams, and traditional gooseberry desserts.
 Once established, gooseberry bushes can produce heavy crops each year and become a reliable part of the UK garden harvest calendar.

-Although the fruit harvest in May (UK) is still fairly small, it marks the beginning of the season when fresh garden fruit starts appearing more regularly.
-Over the following months, strawberries, currants, raspberries, and many other fruits will quickly follow.
+Although the fruit harvest in May is still fairly small, it marks the beginning of the season when fresh garden fruit starts appearing more regularly.

 Herbs to Harvest in May (UK)